rosemwangie/DSA-Starter/src/data-structures/non-linear/trees/README.md

 # Trees
 A **Tree** is composed of _nodes_.
 It's a data structure that consists of nodes connected by edges.
 Each node has a value and may have one or more child nodes, which are connected to the parent node by an edge.
 The root node is the topmost node in the tree and does not have a parent.

-The **root** node is the starting point of the tree and branches off into other nodes.
+The **root** node is the starting point of the tree and branches off into other nodes while the **leaf/external node** node is the last node of a tree.
+**Edges** refers to the connection between two nodes.
+If a tree has (N) nodes then the number of edges in the tree will be (N-1) because the root node is not connected to a parent node.

 There are many different types of trees, including binary trees, B-trees, and balanced trees.